Mykalgitswaves/vae_blogpost/README.md

 • We will do PCA on raw embeddings as well to understand baseline.

+**Developing our baseline**:

+Fragrantica similarity is what we will use as the defacto source of truth for figuring out whether our neighborhoods of scents actually smell similar.
+Will make a test set of perfumes from that for generating our ndcg@10 metric.

 **The questions we will hopefully answer are:**

 4) Does lossy reconstruction with a regular VAE improve ndcg@10 scores.